Yknot-BCS/yknot-wiki/about/communication.md

 Make an account for yourself on Github.
 This is where you will publish the dev files you worked on.

-**Scott Cartwright** will assist you in setting up your GitHub account and understanding how we use branches and pull requests.
+**Johan Bloem** will assist you in understanding how we use branches and pull requests.

 **Markus Marx** will assist you in configuring the remote after your account has been set up.&#x20;